IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - work together, help action to stronger combatants
 - attack from low visibility zones

+Todos - story
+- Next adventure
+	- next miniboss (cult)
+	- the Kevara engine piece
+- Fallout from strigoia?
+	- Shrewseer believes Eletha is working for parents
+	- Duke O humiliated, launch active investigation into events?
+- the elves' plan
+- forge painting - this can be a sidequest or integrated into a bigger adventure
+	- need to find a good enough painter to forge things (Ersatz? side quest involving ringley?)
+	- need to find a buyer (what happens when the buyer realizes the code doesn't work?)
+- Vasilev's political agenda - appearances vs actuality
+- Get the PCs to care abt Vasilev - help setup later power struggle conflict
+	- to get them to care, need to force them to either side with or against
+	- side with
+		- other forces (Luca/nobles) come for V
+			- come for things PCs care abt (house) > force them to side w V
+	- side against
+		- V harms (seems to harm) the PCs - selfish/personal motivator
+			- put them in danger / sacrifice them
+			- sell them out (to apostasy, expose toby's past?)
+			- is keeping important info from them
+		- V seems to harm other ppl - moral motivator
+			- but the PCs don't have the full picture? or V decides the end justifies the means
+			- forced takeover of some organization/institution
+			- tell the PCs to do something that seems wrong
+			- sectors of the city are controlled by each duke, their private guard acts as policing - Vasilev pulls in the criminals?
+			- appears to be working with the BBEG - connections to Owl

 ### Potential adventures
 - the Fray - Vasilev's shipment gone wrong - elven interference - mistaken identity - a stowaway